tobywerthan/ENCE_3501_VLSI_2023/Lab1/README.md

 <dl><dd><dl><dd>
     <p>
 The simulation of the schematic passed 5V through the inputs b0 and b1, while all other inputs were grounded.
 A successful simulation is determined by the voltage value of the output, which would ideally be 0.46875V.
-The icon generated from the schematic was used in this simulation, which implemented the circuit as a "black box".
+The icon generated from the schematic was used in this simulation, this implemented the circuit as a "black box".
 </p>
     <p align="center">
   <img width="500" height="400" src="https://github.com/tobywerthan/ENCE_3501_VLSI_2023/assets/55803740/8052a52f-7bd4-4fcb-8a73-a16e50ea678f">